pmorganelli/snowplow-race/README.md

 # How the game objects work

+## The snowplow

+The current (Wed Feb 26 07:45:43 PM EST 2025) working prefab for the snowplow is `SimpleOversizedYellowSnowplow`.
+It works as follows:

+  - In order to keep the plow on the road, it has a Dynamic Rigidbody2D with "light friction" material.
+The collider that does the job is a Circle collider, which is necessary to keep the corners of the plow from getting caught by the side of the road.
+This collider also has "light friction" material and it is **not** a trigger collider.

+  - The plow has a second, larger Circle collider whose job it is to detect snow.
+This collider **is** a trigger collider, and in order for the scripts to work, it must be the **only** trigger collider on the plow.
+The radius of this collider _nest to be fine-tuned_:

+      * If the radius is too large, the plow will pick up snow that appears to be off to the side of the snowplow, not in its path.

+      * If the radius is too small, the plow may leave snow on the side of the road that should be picked up but is not.a

+  - The plow has an "RB Steering" component (script) that allows the player to drive the plow.
+It uses WASD keys that can be changed in the inspector.
+This component respects rigid-body physics.

+  - The plow has a "Snow Clear Nearby" component (script) that picks up the now.
+This script has an "on trigger stay" method that is active whenever the larger (trigger) collider overlaps with a snow tile.
+The code on this method searches nearby cells in the snow tilemap (the ones within the bounds of the collider) to find the nearest cell that is active.
+If such a cell is found, the method bumps the score by one and destroys the tile.

 ## Tutorial popups

 The tutorial popups are demonstrated in the scene `NRPopupDemo`.
 They rely on two scripts: